bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 Which means for my a11y-addresspicker, if I had an Angular project, but a nice component existed in React, I couldn't use it for my projet.
 Duh ??

-Every new fancy JavaScript framework launched since BackBone in 2011 failed to become "the new web component standard library".
+Every new fancy JavaScript framework launched since Backbone in 2011 failed to become "the new web component standard library".
 Even the official, w3c based, web component is not much used.

 jQuery, despite never explicitly being fancy, has always been the **de-facto** standard web component library.